Workflow Manager Overview

 (See Figure 15)

-When configuring an Auto-Reminder phase, the options and fields are like the ones under the Start/Complete phases with the addition of options for selecting when the Auto-Reminder will be sent:
+When configuring a notification, the outputs and fields are similar to the ones under the Start/Complete phases with a few options for selecting when the notification will be sent:

 • Trigger (1):